-Provident Financial is committed to high standards of corporate governance and this section provides an overview of how the company has complied with the provisions of the UK Corporate Governance Code published by the Financial Reporting Council in September 2012.
+Provident Financial is committed to high standards of corporate governance and this section provides an overview of how the company has complied with the UK Corporate Governance Code.

 Further information is available in the Annual report, which includes the review of Key Governance Principles and the Directors’ Remuneration Report.

-There are five principal board committees: the executive committee, the remuneration committee, the audit committee, the nomination committee, the disclosure committee and the group risk committee and the customer culture and ethics committee.
+There are five principal board committees: the remuneration committee, the audit committee, the nomination committee, the disclosure committee and the group risk committee and the customer culture and ethics committee.
 All committees have written terms of reference that define their duties, authorities and membership, and these are reviewed annually.

 The performance of the board is evaluated annually and the chairman is primarily responsible for this evaluation.
 In accordance with the UK Corporate Governance Code, an external evaluation is carried out every three years.
 The evaluation includes questions on different aspects of the operation of the board and its committees and the performance of individual directors.
 The board considers the results of the evaluation and agrees proposals to address any issues identified.
 The chairman’s performance is also reviewed annually and the senior independent director is responsible for this evaluation.

 The board provides oversight to help ensure that the group and its divisions maintain sound internal control and risk management systems.
 Through the group risk committee, it reviews the assessment of risks and the risk management frameworks.